 Using the library in Canvas

-The Holman Library link in Canvas opens a dynamic library page directly into your Canvas classroom.
-That enables students to search for materials and use other library resources from within your classroom.
+The Holman Library link in Canvas opens a dynamic library page directly from your Canvas classroom.
+That enables students to search for materials and use other library resources in another browser tab.
 Students will be prompted to enter an SID to access database content and other proprietary resources.

 From the library homepage, you can direct students to books and articles; research guides on citations, using databases, and many other How Do I topics; and help from a librarian.